masyl/isomaton/doc/concepts/model.md

 - isBreakable : Can be broken down by hitting it. (false)
 - isPushable : Can be pushed (false)
 - isPullable : Can be pulled (false)
-- isUsable : Can be used by an entity (false)
+- isUsable : Can be used by an actor (false)
 - chemistry: Chemical composition (false)
 - isStep : Can be walked on to go up or done (false)